Miltage/robert/site/blog/blender-gobos.md

 3. Set up its material in the following way, with your desired texture:

 ![Gobo material setup](/images/blog/gobo-material.jpg)
+*Material node setup*

 You need the transparent shader to allow the light to shine through, adjust the factor until you get something you like.
-You may also need to adjust the scale of your texture to fill the circle properly.
+You may also need to adjust the position and scale of your texture to fill the circle properly.
+(Check the *Mapping* node)

 And that's it, really!
 Just position it in front of your light and _voila!_

 ![Gobo in front of light](/images/blog/gobo-setup.jpg)

-I rotated the gobo so that the branches appeared to be coming from the tree in my scene.
+I rotated the gobo so that the branches appeared to be coming from the direction of the tree in my scene.
 If you want to rotate yours, you can do so by adjusting the Z rotation value on the material _Mapping_ node.

 ![Render with the gobo](/images/blog/gobo-example-2.png) *Graveyard scene with the gobo (very moody!)*

-*Can you see the difference it makes?*
+*Can you see the difference it makes?* It's like night and day!
+(Excuse the pun)

-You can adjust the softness of the shadow by changing the radius of the light's bulb, like so:
+You can further adjust the softness of the shadow by changing the radius of the light's bulb, like so:

 ![Gobo radius setting](/images/blog/gobo-radius.jpg)